-- a) It is the intent of both parties to this Agreement that the term "Foremen" shall mean any Journeyperson Employee of a signatory Employer who is designated by such Employer to supervise the activities of other Employees. - b) The Employer shall designate a Journeyperson Sheet Metal Worker as a "B" Foreman when three (3) to seven (7) workers (inclusive of Foremen) are employed on any jobsite.
-The Employer shall designate a Journeyperson Sheet Metal Worker as "A" Foreman when over seven (7) workers are employed on any jobsite.
-Jobsite Foremen shall not be reduced in rate until the job is completed or as long as he/she works on such job. - c) In shops the Employer shall designate a Journeyperson Sheet Metal Worker as a "B" Foremen when up to five (5) workers (inclusive of Foreman) are employed by the shop.
-When over five (5) workers are employed in the shop on a regular or semi-regular basis, the Employer shall designate a Journeyperson Sheet Metal Worker as "A" Foreman.
-Shop Foremen rates shall not have cause to fluctuate up and down by temporary changes in the workforce.
-All workers working in the shop shall be under the supervision of the Shop Foreman. - d) An "A" Foreman shall be permitted to supervise multiple crews to a limit of fifteen (15) workers on any one (1) jobsite. - e) Where Foremen are required, it is understood that all working instructions shall be given by or given through the designated Foreman. - f) "A" Foremen shall receive twelve per cent (12%) above the Journeyperson rate.
-"B" Foremen shall receive seven per cent (7%).
+- a) It is the intent of both parties to this Agreement that the term "Forepersons" shall mean any Journeyperson Employee of a signatory Employer who is designated by such Employer to supervise the activities of other Employees. - b) The Employer shall designate a Journeyperson Sheet Metal Worker as a "B" Foreperson when three (3) to seven (7) workers (inclusive of Forepersons) are employed on any jobsite.
+The Employer shall designate a Journeyperson Sheet Metal Worker as "A" Foreperson when over seven (7) workers are employed on any jobsite.
+Jobsite Forepersons shall not be reduced in rate until the job is completed or as long as they work on such job. - c) In shops the Employer shall designate a Journeyperson Sheet Metal Worker as a "B" Foreperson when up to five (5) workers (inclusive of Foreperson) are employed by the shop.
+When over five (5) workers are employed in the shop on a regular or semi-regular basis, the Employer shall designate a Journeyperson Sheet Metal Worker as "A" Foreperson.
+Shop Forepersons rates shall not have cause to fluctuate up and down by temporary changes in the workforce.
+All workers working in the shop shall be under the supervision of the Shop Foreperson. - d) An "A" Foreperson shall be permitted to supervise multiple crews to a limit of fifteen (15) workers on any one (1) jobsite. - e) Where Forepersons are required, it is understood that all working instructions shall be given by or given through the designated Foreperson. - f) "A" Forepersons shall receive twelve per cent (12%) above the Journeyperson rate.
+"B" Forepersons shall receive seven per cent (7%).
 Sheet Metal Worker with Gas Fitter's Ticket shall receive seven per cent (7%).